planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 We have loaded the shapefile store, but our layer has yet to be published.
-We’ll do that now.
+We'll do that now.

     On the next screen, a list of layers in the store is displayed.
 Since we are working with a shapefile, there is only a single layer.
 Click the Publish link to configure the layer.

     This is the layer configuration page.
-There are many settings on this page, most of which we don’t need to work with now.
+There are many settings on this page, most of which we don't need to work with now.
 We will return to some of these settings later.

 --------------------------------------------------